 “... rode off gaily to Flanders as though he were going to a tournament.”Orderic Vitalis (‘HE’ IV: ii, 235)

 “But there came Robert, and slew Arnulf his kinsman and the earl William, and put the king to flight and slew many thousands of his men.”

-This battle took place at Cassel, Flanders, in February 1071.* The upshot was that King Philip made peace with Robert – Robert became count of Flanders (Robert I), and Philip married his step-daughter, Bertha.
-“But”, notes Orderic (‘HE’ IV: ii, 237), “mutual and lasting hostility arose between the Normans and Flemings”.
+This battle took place at Cassel, Flanders, in February 1071.* The upshot was that King Philip made peace with Robert – Robert became count of Flanders (Robert I), and Philip married Robert’s step-daughter, Bertha:

 The death of Geoffrey Martel (Geoffrey II), count of Anjou, in 1060 was followed by a protracted dispute between his nephews (he had died childless), Geoffrey the Bearded (Geoffrey III) and, his younger brother, Fulk Rechin.
 William the Bastard (William II), duke of Normandy (and future king of England), took advantage of Anjou’s preoccupation, and, c.1063, conquered Maine (which acted as a buffer-zone between Normandy and Anjou).
 In 1068, Fulk (Fulk IV) finally threw his brother into prison.
 The following year there was a nationalist rebellion in Maine – Norman rule there collapsed.
 The resulting government, headed by one Geoffrey de Mayenne, however, was unstable.
 In 1072, the citizens of Le Mans invited Count Fulk’s intervention on their behalf.
 Fulk obliged, and assisted them to drive out Geoffrey de Mayenne.
 And so: